Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Results and discussion

 To inspect the structural stability of $r$-$M$N$_4$ and $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co), we perform the formation energy, phonon spectrum, and molecular dynamics calculations.
 The formation energy ${E}_{form}$ is defined as $E_{form} = \frac{1}{n}*(E_{tot} - E_{metal} - 2 E_{N_2})$, in which $E_{tot}$, $E_{metal}$, and $E_{N_2}$ are the total energy, bulk metal energy per atom, and nitrogen molecule energy, respectively.
 The formation energies for $r$-$M$N$_4$, $s$-$M$N$_4$, and three reference compounds are listed in the Table. \ref{latt}, and the energies of $r$-$M$N$_4$ and $s$-$M$N$_4$ are comparable to the ones of nitrides CuN$_3$ \cite{Wilsdorf1948}, PtN$_2$ \cite{Crowhurst2006}, and $g$-C$_3$N$_4$ \cite{Groenewolt2005} which have already been synthesized in experiments.
-Then, we perform the phonon spectra calculations for $r$-$M$N$_4$, $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co) structures using the primitive cell in ferromagnetic order.
-There is no imaginary frequency mode appearing in the phonon spectra, which verifies that these structures are dynamically stable.
-The spectra of $r$-CoN$_4$ and $s$-CoN$_4$ are taken as the examples to be presented in Fig. \ref{phonon}, and the phonon spectra of other systems are displayed in Fig.S1 and Fig.S2 in Supplemental Materials \cite{Supplemental}.
+Then, we perform phonon spectra calculations for $r$-$M$N$_4$, $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co) structures using the primitive cell in ferromagnetic phase or nonmagnetic phase.
+The phonon spectra of $r$-$M$N$_4$ and $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co) are presented in Fig. \ref{phonon} (a) $\sim$ (j).
+There is no imaginary frequency mode appearing in the spectra, which verifies that these structures are dynamically stable.
 Finally, the thermal stability is confirmed by ab initio molecular dynamic simulations.
-For the above structures, no distinct energy drop happens in the process of the evolution of total energy with time and the structures are well maintained after 5 ps at the temperature of 1000 K, see Fig.S3 and Fig.S4 in Supplemental Materials \cite{Supplemental}.
-So, the single-atom-thick layers of $r$-$M$N$_4$ and $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co) are energetically, dynamically, and thermally stable.
+The fluctuations of the total potential energy of the $r$-$M$N$_4$ and $s$-$M$N$_4$ monolayers and the final configurations at the end of the simulation are presented in Fig. \ref{MD} (a) $\sim$ (j).
+For the above structures, no distinct energy drop happens in the process of the evolution of total energy with time and the structures are well maintained after 5 ps at the temperature of 1000 K. So, the single-atom-thick layers of $r$-$M$N$_4$ and $s$-$M$N$_4$ ($M$ = V, Cr, Mn, Fe, and Co) are energetically, dynamically, and thermally stable.